Cozza-Dev/Cozza-Dev/README.md

 Game Development
 -----------------
-I'm a game developer currently working with unity GDOT and others!!
+I'm a MidLevel game developer currently working with unity GDOT and others!!
 --------------------------------------------------------------------
 * 🌍  I'm based in Scotland
 * ✉️  You can contact me at [drownedstudios1@gmail.com](mailto:drownedstudios1@gmail.com)